Nate96/time-tracker/Docs/Requirements/cli.md

 print [[Messages#Can't Punch Out]]

+## Invalid Out Put
+When input invalid, the system will print "ERROR: invalid input, refer to README.md"

 ## Status
 ### Status With no Pucnhes
 When "status" is inputted and there are no [[Defs#Punch]], the system will